Societas Rosicruciana in Anglia: History

-The society claims to be inspired by the original Rosicrucian Brotherhood but does not allege a provable link thereto.
-It bases its teachings on those found in the Fama and Confessio Fraternitas published in the early 17th century in Germany along with other similar publications from the same time.
+The society is inspired by the original Rosicrucian Brotherhood but does not openly claim a provable link thereto.
+It bases its teachings on those found in the Fama and Confessio Fraternitatis published in the early 17th century in Germany, along with other similar publications from the same time such as the Chymical Wedding of Christian Rosenkreutz.

-The society was founded in 1867, derived from a pre-existing Rosicrucian order in Scotland (which bore no relation to the similarly named Societas Rosicruciana in Scotia, which was a later creation), following the admission of William James Hughan and Robert Wentworth Little.
+The society was founded in 1867, derived from a pre-existing Rosicrucian 'non-Masonic' order in Scotland (which bore no relation to the similarly named Societas Rosicruciana in Scotia, which was a later creation), following the admission of William James Hughan and Robert Wentworth Little.
 Little was a clerk and cashier of the General Secretary of the United Grand Lodge of England, William Henry White.
 These Fratres were advanced quickly in Scotland and granted a warrant to form a Society in England.
 The formation meeting took place on 1 June 1867 in Aldermanbury, London with Frater Little elected Master Magus, the title of "Supreme Magus" not being invented until some years later.

+The organisation was initially named the Rosicrucian Society of England or the Brethren of the Rosy Cross, these names are still used interchangeably to this day.
+However, the former name was Latinised to Societas Rosicruciana in Anglia (or SRIA), and has been commonly used throughout the society since 1889.

 They produced a journal, called The Rosicrucian, which was co-edited by William Robert Woodman.

+The national headquarters of the Society was Stanfield Hall in Hampstead, London, until 2022 when the society relocated its Library to the Museum of Freemasonry, and its Headquarters to Harlthorpe Hall in Yorkshire.